thekevinscott/UpscalerJS/examples/webworker/README.md

 :::caution

-While incorporating a Web Worker will help improve UI performance, larger images, slower models, or older hardware will still suffer from performance hits. it won't mitigate UI jank entirely.
+While incorporating a Web Worker will help improve UI performance, it's not a panacea.
+Larger images, slower models, or older hardware can still suffer from UI jank.

 :::